ClarenceEdmondsII/clarenceedmondsii.github.io/_pages/about.md

   - /about.html
 ---

 I'm a software engineer professional with a variety of experiences in building automation tools that simplify business processes, enhance business technical operations and integrating systems.
-I also passionately educate and advocate for developers of tomorrow by teaching folx interested into transitioning into the tech space.
+I also passionately educate and advocate for developers of tomorrow by teaching folks interested into transitioning into the tech space.

 Education
 ======